percona/pmm-doc/docs/setting-up/client/postgresql.md

 ### Auto-discovery

-PMM 2.41.0 introduces **Auto-discovery** for PostgreSQL, a feature that dynamically discovers all databases in your PostgreSQL instance.
+PMM 2.41.0 introduces limit for **Auto-discovery** in PostgreSQL, a feature that dynamically discovers all databases in your PostgreSQL instance.

 Limiting **Auto-discovery** reduces connections and prevents high CPU and RAM usage caused by multiple databases.